We often talk about Divi modules, but we should talk about Divi Builder modules.

-It is ideal to create excitement in a "coming soon" page, during a product launch or to announce the upcoming opening of your site.
+It's ideal for creating excitement on a "coming soon" page, during a product launch or to announce the upcoming opening of your site.

-It's a kind of slider that scrolls through some of your articles.
-You will be able to set the type of item to display, automatic animation, speed etc.
+It is a kind of slider that scrolls some of your articles.
+You can set the type of article to be displayed, the automatic animation, the speed etc.

-You can also add options such as the parallax effect that gives a nice effect to the slider.
+You can also add options such as the parallax effect which gives a nice effect to the slider.

 Module #18: Video Slider

 The Slide module is simply a "Slider".
-You can place it where you want and most importantly, you can mix the images with the videos.
+You can place it wherever you want and above all, you can mix images with videos.

 You can also activate the parallax option which always gives a very nice effect.
-On each slide, you can add text and a action call button.
+On each slide, you can add text and a call-to-action button.

-The Email Optin module offers the same functionality as Bloom, the ElegantTheme plugin included in the license.
+The Email Optin module offers the same functionality as Bloomthe plugin of ElegantTheme included in the license.

-Bloom allows you to place a registration form at strategic locations on your site while the Email Optin module will allow you to place this form at any location on your page.
+Bloom allows you to place a registration form in strategic places on your site while the Email Optin module will allow you to place this form anywhere on your page.

-It is easy to use and is compatible with about twenty suppliers such as MailChimp, Aweber, FeedBurner, MailPoet and many others.
+It is easy to use and is compatible with about 20 providers like MailChimp, Aweber, FeedBurner, MailPoet and many others.

 Module #21: Contact Form

-The Contact Form module is sufficient if you simply want to be contacted.
-The advantage is that it fits perfectly into your page (from a Design point of view).
+The Contact Form module is sufficient if you just want to be contacted.
+The advantage is that it fits perfectly into your page (from a design point of view).

-As its name suggests, the Divi Gallery module allows you to insert several images presented as a gallery.
+As its name indicates, the Gallery module of Divi, allows you to insert several images presented as a gallery.

-You can choose various options to improve the appearance of the display: add a legend, a shadow, make corners rounded and even change the icon when hovering.
+You will be able to choose various options to improve the appearance of the display: add a caption, a shadow, make the corners rounded and even change the icon on hover.

 Module #23: Image (Image)

-You can also add an animation and a link (URL) to the image destination.
+You will also be able to add an animation and a link (URL) to the destination of the image.

 This module allows you to insert fully customizable navigation links.

-This will give you a "back" and "next" button that will allow the user to navigate freely between certain category or blog pages.
+Thus, you will get a "back" and "next" button that will allow the user to navigate freely between certain category or blog pages.

-You will be able to configure this module according to several criteria depending on the content or thanks to advanced parameters.
+You will be able to set up this module according to several criteria depending on the content or thanks to advanced parameters.

 Module #25: Tabs

-The Divi Tabs module allows you to display content as tabs separated by dividers.
-Kind of like a filing cabinet.
+Divi's Tabs module allows you to display content as tabs separated by dividers.
+A bit like in a binder.